CMSgov/ab2d-website/_pages/access-sandbox-data.md

 RESP2 is set to the headers of the HTTP response (by using the -i option of curl).

 You’ll receive a response header with a content-location URL.
-This URL contains the job ID (2356b9af-9257-41f4-9d82-4e27542ff1be):
+This URL contains the job ID (e.g., 2356b9af-9257-41f4-9d82-4e27542ff1be):

 {% capture curlSnippet %}{% raw %}
 HTTP/2 202